OCA/account-financial-reporting/intrastat_product/README.rst

 WARNING:
 This module conflicts with the module *report_intrastat* from the official addons.
-If you have already installed the module *report_intrastat*, you should uninstall it first before installing this module.
+If you have already installed the module *report_intrastat*, you should uninstall it before installing this module.

 Credits
 =======